 Northern Greece, Macedonia—Katerini (or Leptokaria) & Thessaloniki

 Registration for international seminars is handled by the GEO.
-After accepted students have paid their deposit to the GEO, the GEO will send a list of the seminar participants to the Registrar’s office.
+After accepted students have paid their deposit to the GEO, the GEO register seminar participants.

 GLOBAL UNDERSTANDING CORE CREDIT